cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Scope Lifetime.md

 	{//entering a new scope
-		int y = 5;	//y's scope starts here / y is local to this scope x = y;  //x is still in scope
+		int y = 5;	//y's scope starts here / y is local to this scope x = y;  //x is still in scope, x is now 5
 	}// leaving scope, y's scope ends here

 	y = 10 // error y does not exist in this scope x *= 5; // x is now 25

 	{//entering a new scope
-		int y = 5; // y's scope starts here / y is local to this scope }// leaving scope, y's scope ends here
+		int y = 5; // y's scope starts here / y is local to this scope /  this y is completely different from the first y }// leaving scope, y's scope ends here
 }
 ```